Contributors to Poetry Salzburg Review D

 Born in Dublin in 1988, PETER DONNELLY's first collection, Photons, was published by Appello Press in 2014.
 Money is a Kind of Poetry has just been published by Smokestack Books.
 He has degrees from the universities of Verona and Dublin and works in publishing and as a translator.
 [PSR 34]

-CLIVE DONOVAN devotes himself full-time to poetry and has had poems published in Acumen, Agenda, The Journal, Poetry Salzburg Review, Prole, Stand, and The Transnational.
-His first collection, The Taste of Glass, was published by Cinnamon Press in 2021.
-He lives in Totnes in Devon, UK, often walking along the River Dart for inspiration.
-[PSR 28] [PSR 32] [PSR 35] [PSR 39]
+CLIVE DONOVAN is the author of two poetry collections, The Taste of Glass (Cinnamon Press) and Wound Up with Love (Lapwing) and has had poems published in Acumen, Agenda, The Journal, Crannog, Popshot, Poetry Salzburg Review, Prole, Stand, and The Transnational.
+He lives in Totnes, Devon, UK.
+[PSR 28] [PSR 32] [PSR 35] [PSR 39] [PSR 41]

 NATHANIEL DOLTON-THORNTON's poems have appeared in Tin House, Prelude, Griffith Review, Salamander, Sycamore Review, TAB, Tipton Poetry Journal, The Account, and Raritan.
 He studies political ecology as a Marshall Scholar at the University of Cambridge.
 [PSR 36]